PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): Network ID
 - `--number` (string): Number
-- `--rules` (array): An ordered array of the firewall rules for this SSID (not including the local LAN access rule or the default rule)
+- `--rules` (array): An ordered array of the firewall rules for this SSID (not including the local LAN access rule or the default rule).
 - `--allowLanAccess` (boolean): Allow wireless client access to local LAN (boolean value - `--true` allows access and false denies access) (optional)